 - 1/2 tspn methi/fenugreek seeds

 - Heat oil.
-Add fenugreek seeds and dry chilli.
+Add fenugreek seeds, curry leaf and dry chilli.
 Fry for a minute

 - Season with salt.
-Cover with a lid and allow it to cook on a very low heat until potatoes are soft.
+Reduce to a low heat.
+Cover with a lid and allow it to cook until potatoes are soft.
 Remove the lid in the last 5 minutes and allow the potatoes to get crisp.
 Drain excess oil and serve.

 - You can add a teaspoon of masala to the potatoes if you prefer